valryon/valryon/README.md

 Hello!

-I'm a French indie game, web and software developer.
+I'm a French indie game, web, XR and software developer.
 I love programming, creating and hacking stuff.

-I co-founded [Pixelnest Studio](https://pixelnest.io) where I created Steredenn and created and helper other games and projects since.
+I co-founded [Pixelnest Studio](https://pixelnest.io) in 2014, we've created Steredenn, Flipon & Cthuloot and helped other games and projects since.

 Learn more about me: